Red Light Wavelengths: Everything You Need To Know

 These wavelengths can target the epidermis and dermis, stimulating collagen production, reducing inflammation, and promoting cellular regeneration.

-The longer wavelengths (800-880 nm) can penetrate deeper into the body, providing relief for conditions such as arthritis, tendonitis, and muscle soreness.
-Some studies have also suggested that longer red light wavelengths might have a positive impact on cognitive function and mental health.
+The longer wavelengths (800-1000 nm) can penetrate deeper into the body, providing relief for conditions such as arthritis, tendonitis, and muscle soreness.
+Transcranial photobiomodulation with longer wavelengths has shown in literature to often outperform shorter wavelengths for cognitive function and mental health.
 [1]

 When choosing a red light therapy device or treatment, it's crucial to consider the specific wavelengths offered and how they align with your health goals.
 Some devices may offer a combination of wavelengths, allowing you to target multiple concerns simultaneously.